 ASHRAE Systems and Equipment 2020 Diagram and photo of a FCU

 A Fan Coil Unit system requires reduces ventilation air compared to an all-air-system.
 Ventilation air is typically delivered via a DOAS.
-The combination of FCU and DOAS is an energy efficient solution that should be considered for various building types.
+The combination of FCU and DOAS is an energy-efficient solution that should be considered for various building types.

 The key advantages are:

-Require less interstitial space compared to an all-air-system, thanks to the higher energy density per volume of water/refrigerant.
+Requires less interstitial space compared to an all-air-system, thanks to the higher energy density per volume of water/refrigerant.

 Provides individual zone temperature and humidity control.